 - Weather radar, forecast, and condition overlays updated on live feeds

-- Traffic flow and congestion visualization for route planning and response time estimation
+- Traffic flow and congestion visualisation for route planning and response time estimation

 - Live event and incident markers with status updates